Why did my Amazon Elasticsearch Service node crash?

 - At 75%: Amazon ES triggers the Concurrent Mark Sweep (CMS) garbage collector.
 The CMS collector runs alongside other processes to keep pauses and disruptions to a minimum.

-To prevent high JVM memory pressure:
+To prevent high JVM memory pressure, follow these best practices:

 - Avoid queries on wide ranges, such as wildcard queries.